-- 2.34 Within the village, buildings are interspersed by open areas that contribute positively to Foxton's character.
+- 2.38 Within the village, buildings are interspersed by open areas that contribute positively to Foxton's character.
 These spaces consist of recreation areas, allotments, large garden areas and paddocks.
 The latter are notably between Main Street and North Lane.
-Another significant open area lies between Main Street and The Shoulder of Mutton Public House which is set back from Main Street and at the edge of the fringe of paddocks.
-This space provides a setting for the Shoulder of Mutton and links it to the rest of the village as well as providing views of the open countryside beyond.
-It is also used for events such as Guy Fawkes bonfire nights and fetes. - 2.35 By designating these spaces as Local Green Space, we will be able to rule out new development other than in very special circumstances.
+Another significant open area lies between Main Street and the former Shoulder of Mutton Public House which is set back from Main Street and at the edge of the fringe of paddocks.
+This space provides a setting for the former inn and links it to the rest of the village as well as providing views of the open countryside beyond.
+It is also used for events such as Guy Fawkes bonfire nights and fetes. - 2.39 By designating these spaces as Local Green Space, we will be able to rule out new development other than in very special circumstances.

-Policy F9: Local Green Spaces
+Policy F10: Local Green Spaces

-The Local Green Spaces identified on the Policies Map will be protected and enhanced.
+The Local Green Spaces as defined on Map 5 and the Policies Map will be protected and enhanced.
 Development which is harmful to these Local Green Spaces will not be supported.